 What Is Karma?

-Karma is the acting form of dharma in each and every human beings life.
+Karma is the acting form of dharma in each and every human being’s life.
 It is the impact of our thoughts, words, actions, and deeds which we commit towards other people.
 Karma carves the path of our lives on which we are destined to walk.

 How Does Karma Work?

 As there is no Buddhist symbol as such, the karma is known as a symbol of our actions.
 Everything happening in a person’s life is related to each other.
 If something good or bad happens with you today, it is caused by the decision you took yesterday.
 This is how karma works.
-Karma is something which is a part of our entire lifespan.
+Karma is something that is a part of our entire lifespan.
 Anything good or bad we do, say or even plan to do has an effect on us in the near future.
 There is a popular saying that karma always pays back.
 So if you do good deeds, you’ll be rewarded with generosity and if you do evil you will be rewarded with cruelty.

 How Is Karma Related To Buddhism?

 Buddhist lifestyle is all about karma.
 According to Buddhist beliefs, there is a connection between your deeds and your destiny.
 If you do something good or bad today, you’ll face the consequences tomorrow.
 Similarly, if you are going through a good or bad time now, it means something led to this from yesterday’s deeds.
 You will be judged by karma for everything you do.
 Buddhism teachings tell us that deeds of your past life can also affect you in this life.
 This is the reason why Buddha always taught the lessons of kindness, love, and forgiveness.
-According to Buddha, good deeds lead to a good life, wrong deeds lead to a life full of pain and sufferings.
+According to Buddha, good deeds lead to a good life, wrong deeds lead to a life full of pain and suffering.

 What Is Dharma?